 Countdown to Brexit:

-The Spanish Government also recently published its ‘No Deal Brexit’ Contingency Plan.
+Earlier this year, the Spanish Government published its ‘No Deal Brexit’ Contingency Plan.
 The Contingency Plan was approved by Royal Decree 1st March, and affirms that the Spanish residency certificate will be needed to confirm legal residence in Spain.
 The plan makes provision for those residing in Spain who’ve not obtained their Spanish residency EU registration certificate before Brexit, to obtain residency documentation.
 However, it makes clear that British nationals in this situation will be treated differently to to those who have obtained their certificate BEFORE the UK leaves the EU.

 Spanish Residency for British Nationals after Brexit